 (a) Councilmembers shall refrain from private discourse or other acts tending to distract the attention of the Council from the business before it.

-(b) In debate, a Councilmember shall confine remarks to the pending question and avoid use of personalities.
+(b) In debate, a Councilmember shall confine remarks to the pending question and avoid the use of personalities.

 (c) A Councilmember, in referring to another Councilmember, should avoid using the Councilmember’s name, rather identifying that Member by ward or at-large status, as the Councilmember who last spoke, or by describing the Councilmember in some other manner.